Grab some faux pumpkins from the craft store and create this unique Halloween pumpkin topiary! It will look perfect on your front porch. So festive!

 NOTE: I haven’t found craft pumpkins with the concrete finish since this post was done.
 You can use any color faux pumpkins, or you can paint (with acrylic or spray paint) to be any color you like.
 You have a lot of options.

-It’s time to fire up the Dremel!
-Cut into your pumpkins and cut out the faces.
-This is the most time consuming part of the process.
+Cutting out the pumpkin faces is the most time consuming part of the process.
 Keep in mind it doesn’t have to be exact . . . you can see we didn’t quite cut on the lines.
 It’s going to look fine when it’s done.

-Use the sanding drum attachment to sand out the inside of the teeth, nose, and eyes.
-The cutting will have left ragged edges, and the sander smooths them out.
+The cutting will have left ragged edges, and the sander smooths them out, which is why will use it.

 The bottom pumpkin will obviously go into a light plug.
 Place this Halloween topiary by an outlet or use an extension cord.

-Isn’t this fun?!
-While these lights are fine for outdoor use and the project is pretty solid, it should stay under a covered porch.
+While these lights are fine for outdoor use and the project is pretty solid, it should stay under a covered front porch.

 Also be safe and don’t leave it plugged in all night or unattended for too long.